AriFordsham/GHCWiki/status/ghc-7.8.md

 - Austin Seipp needs to upload the primops compatibility package for 7.8.
 This is is easy: mostly a copy of `compiler/utils/ExtsCompat64.hs` into a Cabal package.
 See also [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules).

 - `terminfo` needs to be updated temporarily to accomodate an AMP warning fix.
-With that fixed, the compiler can successfully bootstrap itself from a binary distribution with the AMP warning.
+With that fixed, the compiler can successfully bootstrap itself from a binary distribution without much issue.